 An inspiration board can be a quick and inexpensive way to show your creative capabilities and your knowledge of design elements such as color theory.
 These can be physical or digital boards where you pair up various product samples according to a specific theme you’ve chosen.

 We’ve fallen in love with SampleBoard.com.
 So much that we’ve partnered up with them to offer our students a 65% lifetime discount on their online services.
 SampleBoards offers you a slick interface where you can quickly and easily build a digital inspiration board and either save it for your portfolio or share it with friends, clients, or coworkers at the push of a button!

 In our experience, design enthusiasts have a flair for arts & crafts, which results in a lot of DIY decor and furniture around the house and yard.

 Not everything in your portfolio has to be a grand undertaking.
 Examples of the coffee table you’ve transformed, or the wall art you created can show prospective clients your creative side and expose a bit of your own personality as well.

 - Never take credit for someone else’s work.

-- If a project was a joint effort with a colleague or friend, it’s OK to include it in your portfolio, but make sure you indicate which parts were yours.
+- If a project was a joint effort with a colleague or friend, it’s okay to include it in your portfolio, but make sure you indicate which parts were yours.
 Be specific.

 - Don’t throw just anything into your portfolio.
 It should only include your very best work.
 You should be proud of every single piece you present.